-Compare latest Raspberry Pi 400 vs Raspberry Pi 4.
-The both has almost the same specifications.
-Find out which is best for you.
+Compare the latest Raspberry Pi 400 vs. Raspberry Pi 4.
+They both have almost the exact specifications.
+Find out which is best for you!

 Raspberry Pi 400 & Raspberry Pi 4 Model B Specs

-Since the Raspberry Pi 400 is based on the Raspberry Pi 4, most of the computer features are the same.
+Since the Raspberry Pi 400 is based on the Raspberry Pi 4, most computer features are the same.